 The FINAL public consultation on the Conservative’s draft local plan proposals is now out for consultation.
-The consultation runs until 5 pm on the 5th of February.
+The consultation runs until 5 pm on the

 This consultation is referred to as the ‘Regulation 19’ consultation.
 The aim of this round is to allow people to examine and comment upon the legality and soundness of the draft plans.